zejiangh/LSID/README.md

 ### Todo list
 1. Pubish our pruned model.
 More specifically, the pruned model will be funetuned for only 100 epochs as well.
+2. Release our pruning code, so that all results can be reproduced by this repo.